grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/browser/jshandle/dispose.md

 # dispose()

-Stops referencing the element handle.
+Releases the remote object this references.

 ### Returns